opeltre/domorphic/README.md

 applications with pure monadic code.

-Whether you've ever heard about [monads][monad] or not, they're intuitive and powerful, yet there's no need to get a grasp of their metaphysical nature to use the package!
+Whether you've ever heard about [monads][monad] or not, they're intuitive and powerful, though there's no need to get a grasp of their metaphysical nature to use the package :)

+For more documentation and examples, visit the project's website
+<a href="https://opeltre.github.io/domorphic"> &#x1F30D; !</a>

 ## Usage